Hafizullah Amin: Afghan-Soviet relations

 Amin kept a portrait of Joseph Stalin on his desk.
 When Soviet officials criticized him of his brutality, Amin replied "Comrade Stalin showed us how to build socialism in a backward country."

 As it turned out, the relationship between Puzanov and Amin broke down.
 Amin started a smear campaign to discredit Puzanov.
 This in turn led to an assassination attempt against Amin, in which Puzanov participated.

 The situation was worsened by the KGB accusing Amin of misrepresenting the Soviet position on Afghanistan in the PDPA Central Committee and the Revolutionary Council.
 The KGB also noted an increase in anti-Soviet agitation by the government during Amin's rule, and harassment against Soviet citizens increased under Amin.
 A group of senior politicians reported to the Soviet Central Committee that it was necessary to do "everything possible" to prevent a change in political orientation in Afghanistan.
 However, the Soviet leadership did not advocate intervention at this time, and instead called for increasing its influence in the Amin leadership to expose his "true intentions".
-A Soviet Politburo assessment referred to Amin as "a power-hungry leader who is distinguished by brutality and treachery".
+A Soviet Politburo assessment referred to Amin as "a power-hungry leader who is distinguished by brutality and treachery."
 Amongst the many sins they alleged were his "insincerity and duplicity" when dealing with the Soviet Union, creating fictitious accusations against PDPA-members who opposed him, indulging in a policy of nepotism, and his tendency to conduct a more "balanced policy" towards First World countries.
-According to the former senior Soviet diplomat, Oleg Grinevsky, the KGB was becoming increasingly convinced that Amin couldn't be counted on to effectively deal with the insurgency and preserve the survival of the Afghan Marxist state.
+According to the former senior Soviet diplomat, Oleg Grinevsky, the KGB was becoming increasingly convinced that Amin could not be counted on to effectively deal with the insurgency and preserve the survival of the Afghan Marxist state.

-By the end of October the Special Commission on Afghanistan, which consisted of Andropov, Gromyko, Ustinov and Ponomarev, wanted to end the impression that the Soviet government supported Amin's leadership and policy.
+By the end of October, the Special Commission on Afghanistan, which consisted of Andropov, Gromyko, Ustinov and Ponomarev, wanted to end the impression that the Soviet government supported Amin's leadership and policy.
 The KGB's First Chief Directorate was put under orders that something had to be done about Afghanistan, and several of its personnel were assembled to deal with the task.
 Andropov fought hard for Soviet intervention, saying to Brezhnev that Amin's policies had destroyed the military and the government's capabilities to handle the crisis by use of mass repression.
 The plan, according to Andropov, was to assemble a small force to intervene and remove Amin from power and replace him with Karmal.
 The Soviet Union declared its plan to intervene in Afghanistan on 12 December 1979; large numbers of Soviet airborne troops landed in Kabul on 25 December, with the approval of Amin who miscalculated their intentions.
 Soviet leadership initiated Operation Storm-333 (the first phase of the intervention) on 27 December 1979.